nulladdr/react-fatless-form/README.md

   relevantFiles: yup
       .array()
       .required("This field is required")
-      .min(1, "At least one file must be availed") .test("fileType", "Invalid file type", (files) => {
+      .min(1, "At least one file must be provided") .test("fileType", "Invalid file type", (files) => {
           if (!files || files.length === 0) return true;
           return files